“How can I change my name after I get married?”

 Other important places you should change your name after marriage

-Plan on taking a certified copy of your marriage license anywhere you go to get your name changed.
+Plan to take a certified copy of your marriage license anywhere you go to get your name changed.

 - Driver's License or non-driver’s identification